Low End Mac's Online Tech Journal

-Apple introduced a new feature, Safe Sleep, with Mac OS X 10.3.x.
-When enabled, Safe Sleep writes the contents of your Mac's memory to a file named "sleepimage" on its hard drive before putting the computer to sleep (this works like the Hibernate command in Windows).
-In case the Mac loses power while sleeping, it can restore the state of memory using this file - complete with open documents.
+Apple introduced a new feature, Safe Sleep, with Mac OS X 10.3 Panther in 2003.
+When enabled, Safe Sleep writes the contents of your Mac’s memory to a file named sleepimage on its hard drive before putting the computer to sleep (this works like the Hibernate command in Windows).
+In case the Mac loses power while sleeping, it can restore the state of memory using this file – complete with open documents.
 This is a lot faster and more efficient that restarting the computer, relaunching your applications, and resuming where you left off with your documents and Web browsing.

-It generally takes about 20 seconds for your Mac to write the sleepimage file to its hard drive.
-The computer should not be moved during this time.
+It generally takes about 20 seconds for your Mac to write the sleepimage file to its hard drive, a bit less to SSD.
+If your Mac is writing the sleepimage file to a hard drive, it should not be moved during this time.
 Once the file is written, your Mac will enter sleep mode.

 Which Macs Support Safe Sleep?